 7 ways invoice financing can help cash flow

-Cash-strapped businesses have trouble finding working capital, and they generally don’t want to take on more debt.
-Invoice financing allows them to get a cash advance on unpaid invoices.
-It could be a good alternative for your clients.
+Cash-strapped businesses generally don’t want to take on more debt.
+Invoice financing could be a good alternative.

 Most businesses have cash flow problems

-Only about half of Australian small businesses are cash flow positive in any given month.
+Almost half of invoices are paid late which deprives many small businesses of cash.
 Tight cash flow makes it hard to pay bills, hire staff, buy inventory, or expand.
-And it stresses business owners out – keeping them up at night.
+And it stresses people out – keeping business owners up at night.

 Where to get working capital

-Businesses in this situation have traditionally either taken out a loan, used a high-interest credit card, or struggled by without the cash.
+Businesses in this situation have traditionally either taken out a loan, or struggled by without the cash.
 Many choose to go without, because lending seems risky and hard to do.
 Invoice financing can be a faster, more flexible option.